kjaleshire/moshi/README.md

 	$ moshi -g 10 | moshi -o

-Enjoy!
-===
+##Enjoy!

 Moshi is short for moshireru (もうしいれる), 'to propose, to suggest'

-Bugs or suggestions, please email me: kjaleshire@gmail.com
+Bugs or suggestions, please email me: kjaleshire@gmail.com, or open an issue on [GitHub](github.com/kjaleshire/moshi).

 Copyright (c) 2013 Kyle J Aleshire.
-All rights Reserved.
+All rights reserved.
 MIT License.